Meridian

 What the footnote actually says

-Several state-level officials briefed on the footnote said they were already commissioning analyses of which of their current rules would need to be revisited under the restated test.
-The analyses will take weeks to complete and the rule revisions, if they prove necessary, will take longer.
+Several state-level officials briefed on the footnote said they are commissioning analyses of current rules that would need revisiting under the restated test.
+These analyses will take weeks, and any necessary rule revisions could take even longer.

 Why the field will reorganize around this

-The footnote arrives at a moment when several states had been moving toward more aggressive disclosure regimes in response to the previous cycle of campaign finance debates.
-The restated test does not foreclose those efforts but it does change the design constraints under which the efforts have to operate.
-Practitioners said the next year of disclosure design will be visibly shaped by the footnote, even though the ruling itself will likely be remembered as narrow.
+The footnote arrives at a time when several states were moving toward more aggressive disclosure regimes in response to recent campaign finance debates.
+While the restated test does not entirely preclude these efforts, it alters the design constraints they must now operate under.
+Practitioners anticipate that the next year of disclosure design will visibly reflect this shift, despite the ruling itself being narrow.

-Footnotes that do this kind of work have a long history in the campaign finance area.
-The cycle of restate, litigate, and refine is part of how the doctrine in this field actually moves.
+Footnotes that perform this function are a well-established feature in the campaign finance area.
+The cycle of restating, litigating, and refining is how doctrine in this field evolves over time.

 Related reading: The Ethics Commission Overhaul No One Bothered to Publicize and The Small-Dollar Donor Is Quietly Killing the Bundler in Competitive Races.